jdonald/hunter-issues/README.md

 The fatal error does not happen when targeting OS X 10.8 / iOS 7 or above, because in those cases clang defaults to `-stdlib=libc++`.
 Failing to pass the other flags happens on all targets though.

+The problem seems to go away when switching from Xcode to Makefiles.
+Test case:

+    mkdir build-osx-10-7-makefiles; cd build-osx-10-7-makefiles
+    POLLY_DIR="$(cd ../polly && pwd)"
+    cmake -G "Unix Makefiles" -DCMAKE_TOOLCHAIN_FILE="${POLLY_DIR}"/osx-10-7-makefiles.cmake ..

+And then all the requested flags make their way into `boost.user.jam` and Boost::chrono builds properly.
+Switching to Makefiles does not appear to be an option for iOS + Polly though.